Free shipping on orders over £35

 The Tate exhibition opens on the 23rd November (until the 2nd April ‘18) and showcases a vast range of his iconic and lesser known work.
 More information on tickets and opening times here.

-To celebrate the opening, I have three pairs of tickets to giveaway to this amazing exhibition, to find out how to win, head over to my Instagram HERE (terms and conditions apply, read them here). *** THIS COMPETITION IS NOW CLOSED ***
+To celebrate the opening, I have three pairs of tickets to giveaway to this amazing exhibition. *** THIS COMPETITION IS NOW CLOSED ***

 Images from the top